screwdriver-cd/guide/docs/about/support.md

 ## GitHub
 Screwdriver is completely open source and can be found under the [screwdriver-cd organization](https://github.com/screwdriver-cd) on Github.
 We welcome any [issues](https://github.com/screwdriver-cd/screwdriver/issues) and [pull requests](https://github.com/screwdriver-cd/screwdriver/pulls)!
-For more information on our Github repositories and how to contribute, see the [Contributing](./contributing) page.
+For more information on our Github repositories and how to contribute, see the Contributing folder.

 ## Slack
 We use Slack for discussion and support.
 For any Screwdriver-related questions, join the `#general` channel on the